DPfaffe/RunTime-ToolKit/README.md

 # RunTime-ToolKit
-The toolkit is a runtime component for inspection (RT Marshal) and a client to oragnize sessions and bookmarks (RT Caddie).
+RunTime-ToolKit consists of Marshal, a runtime component for inspection, and Caddie, a client to oragnize sessions and bookmarks.
 The toolkit enables diagnostics at runtime and review sessions offline.
 Marshal documents your actions by automatically creating a session file and capturing screenshots and modifications as you inspect.
 Caddie gathers the sessions and indexes bookmarks to return to important sessions.
 ## RT Marshal - Component Inspection @ Runtime
-Marshal provides tree view of your application and an object inspector to adjust settings.
+Marshal provides a tree view of your application and an object inspector to adjust settings.
 Create a bookmark for offline review.
 #### Sessions
 Sessions provide logging of screen shots and bookmarks.
 Sessions are saved when the application exits to later be indexed by Caddie.
 #### Bookmarks